 All of the following circulators did very good in our Temperature Variability tests, which is the most important criteria for a sous vide machine.
 They were also all very close in the amount of power they used.

 If you are just getting started with sous vide and don't have any specific desires, just buy the recommended circulator below that is currently on sale for the least amount of money, or the one you think looks "coolest".
-If you want WiFi, just choose from the WiFi-only machines.
+If you want WiFi, just choose from the machines that have it.

 Whatever circulator you pick should work great for you, and once you've used it for a few years you'll know more about what you are looking for in the long term.

-Here's my top four circulators listed in alphabetical order, any of which I would highly recommend, followed by a few more reputable brands.
+Here's my top circulators listed in my personal order of preference, any of which I would highly recommend, followed by a few more reputable brands.

 Anova was one of the first low-cost immersion circulators and they are now on their 4th machine.
 They are known for having decent machines that are inexpensive.

 The Anova performed poorly in our Heating Power tests but once it got up to temperature it had almost no variability in the temperature and cooks just fine.
 They also finished tied for last in our Sound Level tests, which may or may not matter to you.
-Their latest update does increase the cooking power, but we have not been able to test it yet.
+Their latest update to the 900 watt machine does increase the cooking power, but it is still among the slower heating machines.

-The above circulators are the ones we have tested and use ourselves.
-However, there are several we have heard good things about that we either haven't been able to test, or we've decided not to personally use.
-I wanted to share them with you since if you are interested in one, it will probably work just fine for you.
+The above circulators are the ones we have tested, use ourselves, and recommend above all others.
+However, there are several we have tested and used that we still feel are good circulators and we recommend.
+I want to share them with you since if you are interested in one, it will probably work just fine for you.

 PolyScience makes fantastic circulators which are designed mainly for professional kitchens.
 If you're the type of person that likes using well-made professional equipment, it might be worth the extra cost to pick up one of their circulators.

-There are many, many other circulators out there, but those are the ones we feel comfortable recommending.
-To see all the machines we've testing and reviewed, you can view our Sous Vide Machines article.
+There are many, many other circulators out there, but those are the ones we feel very comfortable recommending.
+To see all the machines we've testing and reviewed, you can view our Sous Vide Machines section.